Lorain, Ohio: Bridges

 There are three bridges that cross the Black River in the Lorain Harbor; two of these bridges are for motor vehicles and pedestrians and one is for rail transport only.
 The two motor vehicle/pedestrian bridges are the Charles Berry Bridge and the Lofton Henderson Memorial Bridge.These two bridges, formerly known as the Erie Avenue Bridge and 21st Street Bridge, respectively, opened on October 12, 1940.
 At the time of opening, they were coined the "Twin Bridges."

 The Charles Berry Bridge is a double-leaf 1,052 ft bascule bridge; of the total length, 333 ft are the bascule span.
 At the time of construction, the bridge was the largest bascule bridge in the world and is now often credited as the second-largest in the world.
 Annually, the Charles Berry Bridge has an average of 700 openings.

 The rail bridge, historically known as the 11th Street Bridge, is a single-track vertical-lift truss bridge operated by the Norfolk-Southern Railway and constructed in 1974.

 Police

 The Lorain Police Department was established in 1853 and has 113 police officers and 34 civilian employees.

+On July 23, 2025 an ambush-like conflict occurred where three Lorain Police officers were shot by an armed gunman.
+Two police officers were parked eating lunch when the shooter opened fire.
+A third police offer responding to the call was also shot.
+The suspect was pronounced dead at the scene.
+Lorain Police Officer Philip C. Wagner was killed by injuries sustained during the incident.